Annapurna Circuit Trek

 As one of the top-rated trails in the world, the Annapurna Circuit is a must-do for any avid trekker visiting Nepal.
 Our 12-day package is the shortest Annapurna Circuit Trek with Tilicho Lake.
 While most companies’ Annapurna Circuit Trek package takes 15+ days, ours is 12 days and includes a trip to the sublime Tilicho Lake.
 Make your outdoor adventure dreams come true by joining us on the quickest Annapurna Tilicho Lake Trek.

-The Annapurna Circuit Trek connects the colorful, full-of-life Annapurna region with the desolate, yet enchanting Mustang region.
+The Annapurna Circuit, ACT Trek connects the colorful, full-of-life Annapurna region with the desolate, yet enchanting Mustang region.
 Following the Marsyangdi River Valley, majestic waterfalls dot the forested trail.
 As you move up and along, you’ll see typical Nepalese families living off the land and farming on the picturesque terraced hills.

 Crossing into the Manang district, Tibetan Buddhist settlements appear and the landscape starts to shift.
 Then, the breathtaking mountain views are shown right before your eyes.
 Two days after reaching Manang village, you start the Tilicho Lake trek segment.
 Descending from there, you feel well-prepared for the challenging Thorong La Pass (5416 meters), with views of Dhaulagiri (8167m), Manaslu (8156m), Annapurna II (7937m), Annapurna III (7555m), Annapurna I (8090m), Annapurna South (7219m), Tilicho (7134m).

 Descending from the Thorong La Pass, we reach Muktinath.
 You have officially entered the Mustang region of Nepal.
 Muktinath Temple, with its 108 water spouts, is a famous pilgrimage destination for both Hindus and Buddhists.
 It is said that those who bathe in the water become liberated (Muktinath, itself, means ‘place of liberation’).
-You will definitely feel the positive vibes from all of the bliss-filled pilgrims that have accomplished a bucket-list moment by reaching Muktinath.
+You will definitely feel the positive vibes from all of the bliss-filled pilgrims who have accomplished a bucket-list moment by reaching Muktinath.

 The hiking portion of the 12-day Annapurna Circuit Trek with Tilicho Lake ends in the Jomsom.
 Celebrate a successful trek in the evening before taking a flight back to Pokhara on Day 11.
-On the 12th day, you head back to Kathmandu to rest and have yourself another celebration.
+On the 12th day, you head back to Kathmandu to rest and have another celebration.
 Again, the beauty of this journey cannot be understated.
-It is a trekker’s dream that takes you across two river valleys and around the massive Annapurna massif, with a bonus of visiting Tilicho Lake.
+It is a trekker’s dream that takes you across two river valleys and around the massive Annapurna massif, with the bonus of visiting Tilicho Lake.

 About Tilicho Lake Trek